dcxSt/computational_methods_phys512/pset03/README.md

 *Now write another stepper `rk4_stepd` that takes a step of length `h`, compares that to two steps of length h/2, and uses them to cancel out the leading-order error term from RK4.
 How many function evaluations per step does this one use?
 Use this modified stepper to carry out the same ODE solution using the same number of function evaluations as the original.
 Which is more accurate?*

 The combination of the half steps that cancels the fifth order term is `(16*ynext_hh - ynext)/15`.
 This can be found in [Numerical Recipies](http://numerical.recipes/book/book.html).
+We don't derive this result because it would litterally involve taking like 50 derivatives.

 ```python
 def rk4_stepd(fun,x:float,y:float,h:float):